 \section{Discussion}

-We have proposed an effective synthetic-to-real depth synthesis method based on differential contrastive learning, which enforces the differentials to be invariant to the synthesis procedure.
-Extensive evaluations on downstream geometric reasoning tasks indicate that our method learns diverse variations from the real scans and preserves the geometric information crucial for real-world applications.
+We have proposed an effective synthetic-to-real depth synthesis method based on differential contrastive learning, which enforces the differential features to be invariant through the synthesis procedure.
+Extensive evaluations on downstream geometric reasoning tasks indicate that our method learns diverse variations from the real-world scans and preserves the geometric information crucial for real-world applications.
 Our method is end-to-end trainable and does not need to deal with hole generation and value degeneration separately.
-In the future, we would like to extend our method to higher-order differentials.
+However, since our method is GAN-based, it currently does not guarantee to synthesize material-specific realistic noise, which may need further evaluations to show the impact.
+In the future, we would like to extend our method to higher-order differential features.
 Moreover, since our synthesis method is task-agnostic, we like to see it be used with other task-specific domain adaptation techniques to further improve real-world performance.

 { }